FLoRG: Federated Fine-tuning with Low-rank Gram Matrices and Procrustes Alignment: Introduction

 To alleviate the error induced by model aggregation, some works \citep{yan2024federa, bai2024federated, yanfederated} calculate the product of $\mathbf{B}_{n}\mathbf{A}_{n}$ and perform aggregation at the central server.
-Then, the central server performs decomposition to this aggregated matrix to recover two low-rank matrices for the next fine-tuning round.
-While this approach avoids the error induced by separately aggregating matrices $\mathbf{B}_{n}$ and $\mathbf{A}_{n}$, it introduces another non-trivial challenge: \textit{decomposition is generally non-unique.} In particular, the rank of the LoRA module is typically much smaller than the dimension of the input or output of the parameter matrix.
-This rank deficiency can lead to multiple decompositions.
+Then, the central server performs matrix decomposition to recover two low-rank matrices for the next fine-tuning round.
+Although this approach can eliminate the error induced by separately aggregating matrices $\mathbf{B}_{n}$ and $\mathbf{A}_{n}$, it introduces another non-trivial challenge: \textit{decomposition is generally not unique.} In particular, the rank of matrices $\mathbf{B}_{n}$ and $\mathbf{A}_{n}$ module is typically much smaller than the dimension of the input or output of the parameter matrix.
+The aggregated matrix is typically rank-deficient and may also exhibit repeated eigenvalues.
+As a result, there may be multiple valid decompositions into two low-rank matrices.
 In addition, when the aggregated matrix has eigenvalue multiplicities, many valid decompositions exist.
 As a result, choosing different matrix decompositions fundamentally changes two low-rank matrices.
-It incurs a drift in the parameter subspace and changes the direction of the model update for the subsequent rounds.
-This drift will stack as the fine-tuning proceeds and degrade the fine-tuning performance.
+It incurs a drift in the parameter subspace and changes the direction of the model update for the subsequent fine-tuning rounds.
+This drift will accumulate as the fine-tuning proceeds and degrade the fine-tuning performance.
 Furthermore, direct decomposition (e.g., eigendecomposition) may incur rank mismatch since the rank of the aggregated matrix may be different from the local low-rank matrices.

-Based on the aforementioned discussions, we focus on addressing the following question: \textit{Is there a federated fine-tuning approach which eliminates the error induced by separate model aggregation while minimizing the drift induced by matrix decomposition?}
+Based on the aforementioned discussions, we focus on addressing the following question: \textit{Is there a federated fine-tuning approach which can eliminate the error induced by separate model aggregation while minimizing the drift induced by matrix decomposition?}